“A grand old hotel with a contemporary twist and a turquoise pool, straddling land and lake near elegant Gardone Riviera”

 The real treats await in the bathrooms - huge marble-clad sanctuaries with powerful rain showers, robes and slippers, and Molton Brown toiletries.
 Larger rooms also have tubs, many set by windows so you can stare at the lake as you soak.

-There’s a range of room categories to choose from, but essentially you pay more for extra space, a bigger bed and a better view.
 The smallest Studio Rooms overlook the road behind the hotel, while the Large Rooms and Deluxe Rooms have a sideways peek of the water; all have kingsize beds (many can be set up as twins on request), and most Deluxe Rooms have balconies.
-A few Euros more will get you a lake-facing Balcony Room with a super-kingsize bed and 2 balconies - we stayed in one of these and loved watching boats glide past from our bed.
+A few euros more will get you a lake-facing Balcony Room with a super-kingsize bed and 2 balconies - we stayed in one of these and loved watching boats glide past from our bed.